liferay/liferay-docs/userGuide/en/chapters/05-liferay-collaboration-suite.markdown

 Next to each wiki in the list of wiki nodes is an *Actions* button.
 This button contains several options:

-**Edit**: Lets you edit the name and description of the wiki.
+**Edit**: lets you edit the name and description of the wiki.

-**Permissions**: Lets you define what roles can add attachments to wiki pages, add pages to the wiki, delete pages, import pages to the wiki, set permissions on the wiki, subscribe to the wiki, update existing pages, and view the wiki.
+**Permissions**: lets you define what roles can add attachments to wiki pages, add pages to the wiki, delete pages, import pages to the wiki, set permissions on the wiki, subscribe to the wiki, update existing pages, and view the wiki.

-**Import Pages**: You can import your data from other wikis.
-This allows you to migrate off of another wiki which you may be using and use the Liferay wiki instead.
-You may wish to do this if you are migrating your site from a set of disparate applications (i.e. a separate forum, a separate wiki, a separate content management system) to Liferay, which provides all of these features.
+**Import Pages**: allows you to import data from other wikis.
+This lets you migrate off of another wiki which you may be using and use the Liferay wiki instead.
+You might wish to do this if you are migrating your site from a set of disparate applications (i.e. a separate forum, a separate wiki, a separate content management system) to Liferay, which provides all of these features.
 Currently, MediaWiki is the only wiki that is supported, but others are likely to be supported in the future.

-**RSS**: Opens a new page where you can subscribe to an RSS feed using Live Bookmarks, Google, or Yahoo.
+**RSS**: opens a new page where you can subscribe to an RSS feed using Live Bookmarks, Google, or Yahoo.

-**Subscribe**: You can subscribe to a wiki node, and any time a page is added or updated Liferay will send you an email informing you what happened.
+**Subscribe**: allows you to subscribe to a wiki node, and any time a page is added or updated Liferay will send you an email informing you what happened.

-**Delete**: Deletes the wiki node.
+**Delete**: deletes the wiki node.

 To go back to your wiki, click on its name in the list of wikis.